mdelorme/MNn/docs/tutorial.rst

 since ``emcee`` is multithreaded, it is possible to set here the number of threads you want to use for the fitting.

 Then we define the MCMC parameters : the number of walkers and the number of steps.
 We start with 100 walkers and 1000 steps to get the solution.
-Sinally we ask the program to give us as much information as it can.
+Finally we ask the program to give us as much information as it can.

 Since we are using a Monte-Carlo method, it is always better to have a first idea of the location of the solution.
 In this case, for the sake of tutorial, we will give a pretty close estimate of the solution as initial guess so we don't